-We were dumbfounded to watch them get in their cart and drive at least eighty yards ahead to tee up at the senior tees, which were only five yards behind the ladies tees.
+They were dumbfounded to watch the others get in their cart and drive at least eighty yards ahead to tee up at the senior tees, which were only five yards behind the ladies tees.

-At the next hole, there was an awkward moment when we teed up from the blues again, but they ignored the implicit challenge and continued to play from the senior tees.
-One of us whispered to the other “Maybe they should just play from the ladies tees”.
+At the next hole, there was an awkward moment when they teed up from the blues again, but they ignored the implicit challenge and continued to play from the senior tees.
+Howard whispered to Jeff “Maybe they should just play from the ladies tees”.

 And a phrase was born into our company culture that remains today.
 “Come on man, play from the blue tees”

-When you go the extra mile, you are playing from the blue tees.
-And business is like golf in two important ways… when you play every hole from the blue tees it soon becomes a habit…and you get better!
+When you go the extra mile you are playing from the blue tees.
+When you play every hole from the blue tees it soon becomes a habit…and you get better!